 “Put simply, this is the best urban fantasy story that I have ever read period….One of [its] greatest attributes is how mysterious everything is within its pages.
 ‘She’ is a tale that will entice from the very first word right to the very last.” — Shane Porteous on Goodreads.

-Amazon Biofeedback Book Launch Book Review Books Bookstores Brain injury Brain Treatment CHI Computers and Internet Concussion is Brain Injury Emotions Event Eye Surgery Gamma Gamma AVE Goodreads Health Health care Heart Internet iUniverse Lifeliner LORETA Marketing NaNoWriMo News Personal Photography Podcast Poem Politics PTSD Publishing Reading Reviews She Social Media Squidoo Toronto Twitter Update Vision Website Writing
+Amazon Biofeedback Book Launch Book Review Books Bookstores Brain injury Brain Treatment CHI Computers and Internet Concussion is Brain Injury dailyprompt Emotions Event Eye Surgery Gamma Gamma AVE Goodreads Health Health care Heart Internet iUniverse Lifeliner LORETA Marketing NaNoWriMo News Personal Photography Podcast Poem Politics PTSD Publishing Reading She Social Media Squidoo Toronto Twitter Update Vision Website Writing